YehudaBa/feature-selection/README.md

 This methodology ensures a balance between performance and efficiency, leveraging strong selectors where possible while respecting resource constraints.
 The iterative ensemble design helps avoid overfitting to any single method or metric.

+## Results

+Each feature selection run is assigned a unique identifier using a UUID.
+This run ID is used to generate and store the output files:

+### Output Files

+- 🖼️ **Flow Diagram:**
+  A visual summary of the executed feature selection process is saved as:

+feature_selection_{run_id}.png

+- 📄 **Selected Features File:**
+The list of selected features is saved as a serialized object, named:
+best_features_{run_id}

+> ⚠️ **Note on Flow Complexity:**
+> The flow diagram visualizes the sequence of feature selection methods used, along with their normalized time complexities.
+> Complexity is **not shown in absolute terms**, but is normalized relative to the input dimensionality at each stage of the process.